Test Code LAB1921 VLCAD Sequencing

 Very Long Chain Acyl-CoA Dehydrogenase Deficiency (VLCAD) is a treatable disorder of fatty acid metabolism caused by an inability to use very-long-chain fats for energy.
 It is caused by mutations in the ACADVL gene.

-ACADVL full gene sequencing is appropriate for:
+ACADVL gene sequencing is appropriate for:

 - Infants with abnormal newborn screening results